yasuhiroki/tb/README.md

 # tb

-"tb" is CLI tool to convert table from csv
+"tb" is CLI tool to convert markdown table from csv

 # Install